 - Classes taken for audit are not eligible for financial assistance and do not count toward enrollment for purposes of financial assistance.

 - If requested, you must provide documents to verify the accuracy of information reported on the FAFSA before financial aid can be awarded or disbursed.

 - You must not be in default on any federal educational loans nor owe any refunds on federal grants you have received at any post-secondary institution.

-- Kent State applies your financial aid awards directly to charges on your Student Bursar Account (including tuition, fees, housing, and other charges).
+- Kent State applies your financial aid awards directly to charges on your Student account (including tuition, fees, housing, and other charges).
 Funds in excess of these charges will be released to you in a financial aid refund.
 Some institutional charges cannot be paid with Title IV (federal aid), thus you may still owe the University even if you receive a refund.
-If subsequent charges are made to your university account, it is your responsibility to pay them.
+If subsequent charges are made to your Student account, it is your responsibility to pay them.

 - To remain eligible for financial aid, students must make "satisfactory academic progress" toward completion of a degree.
 Federal regulations require Student Financial Aid to monitor the progress of each student toward their degree completion.
 Students who fail to achieve minimum standards for grade point average and completion of classes may lose their eligibility for all types of federal and state aid.

 - You must work in a Federal Work-Study (FWS) position to earn the FWS amount shown on your award letter.
 FWS funds are not disbursed to your Student account and do not reduce the amount you owe the University.
 You receive a pay check based on your student pay cycle.

 - If you are working toward a second bachelor's degree, you may be only eligible for Federal Direct Loan(s), if eligible, upon approval of Program of Study form.